 Grade Level: Sophomore/Junior/Senior

 Length: Two Semesters

 Credit: 1.0

 Prerequisite: None.
 This course is not open to students with prior experience in

-German.
+- German.

-In this course, students begin to develop proficiency in listening, speaking, reading, and writing.
-Topics revolve around the students' immediate world, including self, family, friends, school and home communities, interests, food, health, holidays, and clothes.
-Students build good pronunciation and listening skills, and read simple texts.
-In addition this course seeks to develop and enhance an understanding of the diverse cultures of the German-speaking world.
+In German I, students begin to develop proficiency in listening, speaking, reading, and writing.
+Topics revolve around the students' immediate world, including self, family, friends, school and home communities, interests, food, professions, holidays, seasons, weather, and leisure time activities.
+Students build good pronunciation and listening skills, and read simple authentic texts.
+In addition, this course seeks to develop and enhance an understanding of the diverse cultures of the German speaking world.